AnandKumar9/TechnicalNotes/Thoughts.md

 ~ **2019 Mar - 2020 Feb**: ISX projects.
 Yes, **very happy and content**.
 Got a very good raise too.
 The first time I got to lead projects, and work like I wanted to.
 The results showed.
 Could have started trying Android already.

 ~ **2020 Mar - 2021 Feb**: Promotion, first year as SM, ISX projects. **Happy enough**, slightly anxious but not much.
-Could see I needed to better, should have started understanding Cloud better.
+Could see I needed to get better, should have started understanding Cloud better.

 ~ **2021Mar - 2022 Feb**: Welcome, ISX projects (Toolbox).
 Happy initially but **increasingly discontent** after that.
 Could feel a stagnation and some despair creeping in.
 Should have looked into EASE lot more.